EMD SD40-2 Nose Lengths

 Overview

-During the discussion I added that during 1977 and 1978 I was able to measure each of the various nose lengths on UP's units.
+During an online discussion in 1999 and 2000 about SD40-2 nose lengths, I added that during 1977 and 1978 I was able to measure each of the various nose lengths on UP's units.
 This was while I was employed by Union Pacific as a boilermaker and carried a tape measure with me at all times.
-Don Dover of Extra 2200 South and I were talking regularly about compiling an all-time roster of Union Pacific diesel locomotives, and Don mentioned the need for definite measurements of nose length variations on newly delivered Union Pacific SD40-2s.
+Don Dover, editor of the locomotive news magazine, Extra 2200 South and I were talking regularly about compiling an all-time roster of Union Pacific diesel locomotives, and Don mentioned the need for definite measurements of nose length variations on newly delivered Union Pacific SD40-2s.
 I was able to provide the needed information within a couple days.

 The first SD40-2s built by EMD from 1972 had the original 81-inch low nose.